 b) The team moves from one division to another that may make it inappropriate for some players to compete at that level.
 Such reassignments shall need the approval of the Executive Committee and shall be made in a manner consistent with PA WEST and USYSA rules.

 7) All red and yellow cards issued against a player or coach of a travel team shall be reported to the travel coordinator and Executive Committee within twenty four hours of the issuance.
 The coach will have the responsibility to report the player or himself/herself.
 The coordinator shall maintain a list of the names of all players and coaches who have been issued such cards.
 Any player who receives a red card or accumulates two yellow cards in a playing session shall be referred to the Executive Committee for possible disciplinary action.
 The Executive Committee shall meet with these players or coaches in order to discuss the matter and provide the parties counsel in avoiding future incidents.
-Gross disciplinary matters (violent conduct) shall be directly referred for disciplinary action as provided for in the constitution and by-laws and according to the process outlined under Chapter 5 of the Jaguars United Bylaws.
+Gross disciplinary matters (violent conduct) shall be directly referred for disciplinary action as provided for in the Constitution and bylaws and according to the process outlined under Chapter 5 of the Thomas Jefferson Soccer Club Bylaws.

-9) Select or Classic league teams may register through Jaguars United only with the approval of the Board of Directors provided that such teams agree to abide by all rules and procedures of Jaguars United.
+9) Select or Classic league teams may register through Thomas Jefferson Soccer Club only with the approval of the Board of Directors provided that such teams agree to abide by all rules and procedures of Thomas Jefferson Soccer Club.
 The Executive Committee may at its discretion impose added conditions and/or costs for the registration of these teams.